kozloffsky/MVentory_API/README.md

 ## License

-This extension is released under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This extension is released under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-A waiver to the non-commercial clause is available from http://mventory.com.
+A waiver to the non-commercial clause is available for free from http://mventory.com/licensing/.